grantj-re3/FlindersMiniApps/sslcert_cpanel/README.md

 ### Install the certificate

 - CPanel > Home > SSL/TLS > Install and Manage SSL for your site (HTTPS)
-- Browser Certificates > Select the above cert. > Use Certificate.
+- Browse Certificates > Select the above cert. > Use Certificate.
   The cert and private key will auto-populate.
-- Paste the IntermediateCA.crt into CABUNDLE
+- Paste the IntermediateCA.crt into CABUNDLE (if it doesn't auto-populate)
 - Install certificate

 ### Test